-This checklist cuts through the noise.
-It covers the fundamentals of feline nutrition β what to feed, how much, how often, and what to watch for β so you can make confident choices for your cat.
+This checklist covers the fundamentals of feline nutrition.
+What to feed, how much, how often, and what to watch for, so you can pick a food and stop second-guessing yourself at dinner time.

 Choosing the Right Food